IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 .. figure:: images/QtDesigner_examplePlugin_signalSlots_1.png
   :align: center
-  :width: 200px
+  :width: 400px

   **Edit Signals/Slots** in menubar.

 .. figure:: images/QtDesigner_examplePlugin_signalSlots_2.png
   :align: center
-  :width: 200px
+  :width: 300px

-  While in **Edit Signals/Slots mode**, hovering with mouse over widgets marks them with slight red color.
+  While in **Edit Signals/Slots mode**, hovering with the mouse over widgets marks them with slight red color.

 Link **Line Edit** widgets (located in the top :guilabel:`Group Box`) signals to **exampleWidget** slots.
-This is done by clicking on one of the **Line Edit** widgets (in this case those one which holds the **Shot** value), holding and dragging the shown arrow to **exampleWidget**, as shown in the figure below.
+This is done by clicking on one of the **Line Edit** widgets (in this case that one which holds the **Shot** value), holding and dragging the shown arrow to **exampleWidget**, as shown in the figure below.

 .. figure:: images/QtDesigner_examplePlugin_signalSlots_3.png